Chettikulangara Devi Temple: Early history

 However, it is to be said that the present Sreekovil of the temple is only 450–480 years old, and the Chuttambalam is not more than two centuries old.
 Local historians say that the temple infrastructure and the surroundings were developed by various local chieftains from time to time.
-The present Sreekoil was revamped during A.D.1540.
+The present Sreekoil was revamped during 1540 CE.
 Because of a small fire at this temple, the Chuttambalam was slightly modified during the Malayalam year 1002.